 Every so often we share with you recent medical updates that may be of great interest, just in case you missed them.
 The following is our latest such summary:

 - BRCA testing: “The majority of women who are sent by their physicians to undergo Breast Cancer susceptibility gene (BRCA) testing do not meet with a counselor before the testing.
 Such counseling is important prior to undergoing genetic testing for mutations of BRCA…” the study authors said.”
 The researchers found that “patients who received genetic counseling beforehand displayed better knowledge of the process and possible results.”
 Additionally, “they reported more comfort heading into the test.”
-You can read the article here.

 - Calcium supplements: In light of a new meta-analysis that “finds taking daily calcium supplements does little to strengthen bones” in women over 50, ABC World News reported on concerns from viewers about what they can do to ensure they are getting adequate calcium.
 ABC Chief Medical Editor Dr. Richard Besser explained, “You want to eat a diet that’s rich in calcium and just as importantly, you need to do exercises that build strong bones.
 So, lifting weights and then anything that gets you up on your feet.
 So walking, jogging, running, dancing.
 All of these can help.”

 - Combat morning sickness: According to the American College of Obstetricians and Gynecologists (ACOG) recently released updated recommendations, “studies have shown that taking a combination of vitamin B6 and the antihistamine doxylamine is effective for symptoms like vomiting or nausea – and safe for women and their unborn babies.”
 Additionally, “taking prenatal vitamins three months prior to conception may also help curb morning sickness.”
 The following is the entire article: